Arlington Texas Home Inspections

 Like most home inspectors, I’m all over the map.
 Locally I have gone as far as Lucas, Texas but I mostly cover Tarrant County.

-California investors have known for a long time that this area is one of the most economical areas of the country in which to live.
+Investors have known for a long time that this area is one of the most economical areas of the country in which to own property.

 Two-thousand six was not a great year for people living on the Gulf Coast from Louisiana to Florida.
 That year I met a lot of Katrina victims and many who were devastated by Hurricane Rita the summer before.
 Some were completely homeless with heart-wrenching stories.
 They came to Texas for help.
 Some folks just wanted a change of scenery and sunny weather after the hurricanes and many of them decided to stay in Texas.
 Some had insurance or their own money and resources and others needed government help.
 There were a lot of generous Texans who took them in and helped them through private charities and churches.